SayedShaun/Image-Question-Answering-Chatbot/README.md

 ## Usage

+1. Add your Api to .env file.
+Example "GOOGLE_API_KEY = "Your API"
-1. Install the dependencies listed in `requirements.txt`.
+2. Install the dependencies listed in `requirements.txt`.
-2. Run `app.py` to launch the Streamlit application.
+3. Run `app.py` to launch the Streamlit application.
-3. Upload an image to extract information using Google Gemini Pro.
+4. Upload an image to extract information using Google Gemini Pro.

 ## Contributing